oorbea/appTareas_frontend/README.md

-# appTareas_frontend
+# prioritease

-Task gestor app with an innovative design
+A task aplication with innovative design.

+Made in Flutter.